-Figure SI-6-7.
-Dynamics.
+Figure SI-6-8.
 Dynamics of change in final energy structure historically and in the LED scenario in the Global North (panel a) and Global South (panel b).
 Notes: Fractional shares of final energy provided by (oxidation of) carbon (C), hydrogen (H), and electrons (e) in electricity also including direct uses of heat.
 Hydrocarbon fuels are allocated to the respective Carbon and hydrogen fractions of fuels are allocated based on stoichiometric hydrogen-carbon ratios (e.g. 4:1 in case of methane, CH4) applied to energy contents using lower heating values (LHV).
 Symbols represent historical (1950 to 2015) and LED scenario data (2020, 2030, 2040, 2050).
 Lines represent logistic substitution curves fitted to 1900-1995 historical data and 2020-2050 LED scenario data (shaded symbols) omitting the 1995-2015 stagnation in observable structural change (unshaded symbols).